cloudfoundry/docs-bosh/content/compiled-releases.md

       update_watch_time: 1000-90000
     ```

+    !!! note
-    <p class="note">Note: This example assumes you are using <a href="./cloud-config.html">cloud config</a>, hence no compilation, networks and other sections were defined.
-If you are not using cloud config you will have to define them.</p>
+        This example assumes you are using <a href="./cloud-config.html">cloud config</a>, hence no compilation, networks and other sections were defined.
+If you are not using cloud config you will have to define them.

 1. Reference desired release versions you want to export.